 Small Business Initiative Review - 15 mins

 Initiatives are typically quarter-long tactics which are meant to support a company goal.
-You can see in the image below, that there are 4 company goals and three initiatives which support company goal #1.
+You can see in the image below, that there are four company goals and three initiatives which support company goal number one.
 Each initiative has an owner.
 The owner gives a status update on the initiative at a certain interval (weekly, monthly etc.).
 This framework allows the company to cascade its goals down throughout the organization.

 Our software also makes tracking this process easy.
-If you have 5 company goals and 3 initiatives per goal, you can easily have 15 initiatives that you need to track.
-Using an Excel or Word do to track these can be very difficult.
+If you have five company goals and three initiatives per goal, you can easily have 15 initiatives that you need to track.
+Using an Excel or Word doc to track these changes can be very difficult.

-You can also see that each initiative has a check-in "interval" of weekly.
+You can also see that each initiative has a check-in "interval" weekly.

 The next small business meeting agenda item involves working as a team to solve a specific problem.
 I've written about "fires" before, so for a more in depth look at what fires are, go here.

-What small businesses need is a more disciplined approach to solving problems.
+What small businesses need are more disciplined approaches to solving problems.
 This helps to avoid the fire-fighting trap pictured below where problems never get solved properly and build up an "invisible" list of issues that plague the organization, draining time and resources.

 The first step in solving this is to develop a list of all the problems currently facing the organization, then as a team, prioritize the list and pick one to solve.
 You cannot solve all the issues at once anyway.

 Again, our software makes this process easy, by giving you a place to track your fires.
 Once you've prioritized your fires, select one to focus on during the next meeting and brainstorm on ways to solve it.
 Getting everyone's input will make for better decision making.